yogitataluja/linkedIn_clone/README.md

 That's it our clone is up and running share it now

-Yet to be implemented
+## Yet to be implemented

-Login using Google (Firebase Authentication)
+- Login using Google (Firebase Authentication)
-Share photos and videos
+- Share photos and videos
-Like posts
+- Like posts
-Mobile responsiveness
+- Mobile responsiveness
-Post deleting functionality
+- Post deleting functionality
-Add comments on post
+- Add comments on post
-Time spam

-NOTE: PLEASE LET ME KNOW IF YOU DISCOVERED ANY BUG OR YOU HAVE ANY SUGGESTIONS
+**NOTE: PLEASE LET ME KNOW IF YOU DISCOVERED ANY BUG OR YOU HAVE ANY SUGGESTIONS**